SmingHub/Sming/Sming/Components/Storage/README.rst

    You will also need to run ``make HWCONFIG=spiffs`` to change the cached value (or ``make config-clean`` to reset everything).

+.. envvar:: HWCONFIG_OPTS

+   Set this to adjust the hardware profile using option fragments.
+See :ref:`hwconfig_options`.

 Binary partition table